I am usually not a fan of tours except walking tours that help me get orientated in a new city.

 The train to Vernon runs every hour or two and only takes 45 minutes.
 From Vernon, you can easily make your way to Giverny, but I will cover that soon.

 I still feel a burning sensation creep into my cheeks when I think about that experience.
-Now I either go to the bathroom at the beginning of a trip or not at all.
-I would rather cross my legs the entire time than go through that again!
+Now I either go to the bathroom at the beginning of a trip or not at all, choosing to cross my legs the entire time than go through that again!

 Shuttle buses depart every 15 minutes directly from the train station.
 A round trip will cost €8 per person.

-You don’t need to do a Bike Tour.
-You can hire your bikes from outside the train station.
+You don’t need to do a Bike Tour; you can hire your bikes from outside the train station.

-Giverny is approx. 5 km from Vernon so even for a person like me who is not particularly fit, this wasn’t a problem.
+Giverny is approx. 5 km from Vernon so even for a person like me who is not fit, this wasn’t a problem.
 The ride itself takes about 20 minutes, and I loved every minute.

-Bike hire is approximately €15
+Bike hire is approx. €15

-After we arrived in Vernon and picked up our bikes we went in search of picnic supplies.
-We headed to the supermarket where we bought cheese, olives and wine and then our guide directed us to Patisserie Rose to buy bread for our picnic.
-He suggested we buy a traditional type of French bread which is “country bread”, pain de campagne, similar to a baguette.
+First stop was the supermarket where we bought cheese, olives and wine.
+Our guide then directed us to Patisserie Rose to buy bread for our picnic.
+He suggested we buy a traditional type of French bread which is “country bread”, pain de Campagne, similar to a baguette.
 It was an excellent choice.

-With our picnic purchases stuffed into our bags, we picked up the bikes and rode over the Seine to eat our lunch with a view of the Old Mill of Vernon, Le Vieux Moulin de Vernon.
+With our picnic purchases stuffed into our bags, we picked up the bikes and rode over the Seine to eat our lunch in a park with a view of the Old Mill of Vernon, Le Vieux Moulin de Vernon.

 Then it was time to head to Giverny.

 Explore the water gardens with the iconic Japanese Bridge.
 (It’s hard to get a good photo though with all the people milling around).
-We spent a lot of time in the gardens wandering around.
-It can get crowded, so I would suggest going early rather than later, or at least give yourself plenty of time to see everything.
+We spent a lot of time in the gardens, wandering at leisure.

 Monet discovered Giverny and fell in love with it.
-He loved it so much he moved his family and went on to live there for 43 years.
-Combining his two talents, these delightful gardens were a great source of inspiration to him.
+He loved it so much he moved his family there and lived there for 43 years.
+By combining his two talents, his gardens were a great source of inspiration to him.